 As soon as we got on the freeway again, the panic took over once more.
 I’m talking full-on terror like I’ve never known.
 I’m still not clear why I stayed on the bike, but here’s what I did…

 I tried managing the fear with self-talk.
 That was a joke.
 Have you ever tried to talk yourself out of not worrying about money?
 It’s a full-time job, right?!
 It takes a lot of energy and doesn’t work.

 I decided to focus on the brand logo on the back of my husband’s jacket and breathe.
 That stopped me from looking at all the cars whizzing by, which triggered thoughts of me getting run over.

 Biz tip #4: Choose a focus that diverts your attention away from the problem long enough for you to get calm.

 Biz tip #5: Go beyond the immediate problem.
-Whenever you’re looking for relief from money or business issues, you usually look for a solution to get you through to the other side.
+Whenever you’re looking for relief from money or a business issue, you usually look for a solution to get you through to the other side.
 That’s like putting a bandage on a huge wound but not getting stitches.
-It never really heals right.
+It never really heals properly.

-When our friends arrived at the second hotel, the front desk had made a mistake and only booked one room instead of two.
-That meant if we’d gone with them we wouldn’t have had a room (small towns on the ocean sell out!).
+When our friends arrived at the second hotel, the front desk had made a mistake and only booked one room total instead of one for each couple.
+That meant if we’d gone with them we wouldn’t have had a room.
+(Small towns on the ocean sell out!)